Jenseits1/kaori-java/README.md

 # 🎻 Kaori - Programming Language

-Kaori is a statically typed programming language originally built with Java 17
+Kaori is a statically typed programming language originally built with Java 17.
-Note: This Java implementation version is now discontinued.
+This Java implementation version is now discontinued.
 Kaori is currently being rewritten in Rust

 ## Technologies Used